BytesClub/BytesClub.github.io/docs/Pro Git.md

 24b9da6552252987aa493b52f8696cd6d3b00373
 ```
 You will see these hash values all over the place in Git because it uses them so much.
 In fact, Git stores everything in its database not by file name but by the hash value of its contents.

 ##### Git Generally Only Adds Data

 When you do actions in Git, nearly all of them only add data to the Git database.
 It is hard to get the system to do anything that is not undoable or to make it erase data in any way.
 As in any VCS, you can lose or mess up changes you haven’t committed yet; but after you commit a snapshot into Git, it is very difficult to lose, especially if you regularly push your database to another repository.

 This makes using Git a joy because we know we can experiment without the danger of severely screwing things up.
-For a more in-depth look at how Git stores its data and how you can recover data that seems lost, see **Undoing Things**.
+For a more in-depth look at how Git stores its data and how you can recover data that seems lost, see [Undoing Things](#24-git-basics---undoing-things).

 ##### The Three States

 Now, pay attention.
 This is the main thing to remember about Git if you want the rest of your learning process to go smoothly.
 Git has three main states that your files can reside in: committed, modified, and staged.
 Committed means that the data is safely stored in your local database.
 Modified means that you have changed the file but have not committed it to your database yet.
 Staged means that you have marked a modified file in its current version to go into your next commit snapshot.